PeterlitsZo/MessageBookCli/README.md

     [W] useful error msg
     [ ] let
     [ ] [ hash ]
+    [ ] interaction mode
 [ ] Sreach
 [ ] Sort(need I sort it...?)
 [ ] change class Value's name
-[=] delete some using statement in header file.
+[W] delete some using statement in header file.
-[ ] do not make others use hash funtion of person
+[ ] do not make others use hash funtion of person -> should i?
-[W] A lot of Waring when make
-[W] use for..begin..end statement instead of for &&[key, value] [W] pertty output for person
 -------------------------------------------------------------------------------
 [ ] -> [.] -> [=] -> [W]
 ```